Tax on Sale of Foreign Securities

 Foreign security majorly means the security in the form of shares or debentures or stocks or bonds or any other security instruments which are denominated or expressed in the form of foreign currency.

-Investors can always invest in Indian securities, including the foreign securities so as to increase the diversity of their portfolio and maximize their returns by minimizing the chance for any loss by depending on various different securities rather than depending on one.
-With the world, technology and market expanding beyond its geographical boundaries, we can say that the opportunities and varieties in which the investors can invest are also increasing.
-And here with the ways getting opened towards the foreign markets and securities pertaining to the foreign companies and its stake, our investors are actually increasing the earning capacity of the economy along with their personal earning capacity utilizing the foreign shares.
+Investors can always invest in Indian securities, including foreign securities, so as to increase the diversity of their portfolio and maximize their returns by minimizing the chance for any loss by depending on various different securities rather than depending on one.
+With the world, technology, and market expanding beyond their geographical boundaries, we can say that the opportunities and varieties in which investors can invest are also increasing.
+And here, with the ways getting opened towards the foreign markets and securities pertaining to the foreign companies and their stake, our investors are actually increasing the earning capacity of the economy along with their personal earning capacity utilizing the foreign shares.

-But what are tax implications which can arise from such earning which are made by the investors through their investment made in the foreign securities.
+But what are the tax implications that can arise from the earnings that investors make through their investments in foreign securities?
 The earnings made can take two forms majorly, and this includes:

 1. Dividend